decentstack/decentstack/docs/middleware_interface.md

 They have the power to control what should be shared and accepted, but they lack the application context and therefore cannot define any sensible selection rules.

-_Without power, knowledge is useless_
+"Without power, knowledge is useless..." and so on.

 The middleware interface is intended to complement the standard [Dat SDK](https://github.com/datproject/sdk) toolset, defining a datastructure agnostic approach to Application Defined Replication control.